Preventive Care Last Updated:

 Go to "9 Ways To Use a Dog GPS Tracker To Manage Your Dog’s Health" article

 It should surprise no dog lover that dogs, just like people, live longer and healthier lives if they stay in great physical condition.
+Physical exercise has many benefits for dogs—not only does it help them stay fit; it also helps to exercise their brain.

-How much exercise a dog needs
+How much exercise does a dog need?

 Embark Breed + Health Test